 Before you can request an order, you will need to show the courts that there has been a material change to your living circumstances.
 Simply being unhappy with the current agreement is not enough to convince a judge that a court order should be modified.

 Having legal representation through the modification process can greatly help your case.
 You can work with your attorney to gather evidence that shows that there has been a substantial change in the living circumstances of either you or the other party.
-At Bundy Law, our family law attorneys regularly work with clients in neighborhoods like Nichols Hills, Quail Creek, and Edmond who need a long-term plan that reflects their current reality.
+At Bundy, our family law attorneys regularly work with clients in neighborhoods like Nichols Hills, Quail Creek, and Edmond who need a long-term plan that reflects their current reality.

 When one party fails or refuses to follow a court order, that can create hardships for the other party and any children involved in the matter.
 Whether your ex stopped paying child support, isn’t honoring the custody schedule, or is ignoring a spousal support order, you have the right to ask the court to enforce your court order.